-Oxyfresh Pet Oral Solution can help bad dog breath!
+Oxyfresh Pet Dental Water Additive can help bad dog breath!

 If you never brushed your own teeth, how would your health be?
 Or how would you like to communicate with everyone else who also did not manage their own oral hygiene?